signalapp/ContactDiscoveryService-Icelake/README.md

   streamName: kinesis-stream-name
 ```

+This system relies on an AWS Lambda (code in the `filter-cds-updates` subdirectory), which receives a DynamoDB update stream from the Account
+table and filters out just the subset of updates that contact discovery would find useful.
+The Lambda forwards those to a Kinesis stream, which
+CDSi pulls from.

 #### Authentication secret

 End users communicate directly with CDSi.
 To authenticate users, CDSi uses Signal's standard external service credential system.
 Consequently, the following property must be set: